 Table-top basket: $18.00 (Can be used as centerpieces for your luncheon or party)

-Beth Haverim Shir Shalom has available to our b’nai mitzvah families the option of having their child’s bar/bat mitzvah service video recorded (DVD) on their big day.
+Beth Haverim Shir Shalom is very excited to now have available to our b’nai mitzvah families the option of having their child’s bar/bat mitzvah service live-streamed with archive accessibility and additional archive additions on their big day with many packages to choose from.

-We have three cameras permanently installed that will capture the very essence of this important occasion remotely.
-Having these cameras installed enable us to eliminate the presence of the actual equipment and lights that have often been intrusive to the rabbi and cantor during the service.
-The company we have chosen to work with has been in business for many years and has come to us with a great many recommendations.
+In May 2019 we upgraded our equipment and now have an HD camera installed that will capture the very essence of this important occasion remotely.
+Having this camera installed enables us to eliminate the presence of the actual equipment and lights that have often been intrusive to the rabbi and cantor during the service.
+The company we are working with is “Black Lab Imaging” who also live streams for us each Friday evening during Shabbat services and been in business for many years and has come to us with a great many recommendations.

-We hope that the video of your child’s service will be a treasured memory for many years to come.
+We hope that the stream/video of your child’s service will be a treasured memory for many years to come.

-We hope this handbook answers the most relevant questions regarding the Oneg Shabbat prior to and the catering options on the day of your child’s bar/bat mitzvah.
+We hope the information on this page answers the most relevant questions regarding the Oneg Shabbat prior to and the catering options on the day of your child’s bar/bat mitzvah.
 We wish you and your family a hearty Mazel Tov at this wonderful time.

 Forms and other Resources